+s.
+All cure information required, shall be displayed, i.e., ramp rate, dwell temp, dwell time for each cure step, cool down rate, temperature set point, remaining dwell time, vacuum, control T/C temp, limit T/C temp, etc.

 t.
-All cure information required, shall be displayed, i.e., ramp rate, dwell temp, dwell time for each cure step, cool down rate, temperature set point, remaining dwell time, vacuum, control T/C temp, limit T/C temp, etc.
+The capability to print all of the parameters selected during a normal print interval.
+This shall not interfere with the normal print cycle.

 u.
-"Print on Demand" capability.
-In this option, the controller prints the parameters selected during a normal print interval.
-This option does not interfere with the normal print cycle.

-v.
 Activates a recovery mode when the power has been interrupted for 2 minutes or less.
 The recovery mode operates as follows: